 Hearo vibrates in the direction of the sound source, with different vibration patterns corresponding to different alert types:

 There is often stigma for hearing loss because it is associated with old age and deteriorating health.
-Patients commonly request hearing aids that are discreet.
+Patients commonly delay their use of hearing aids, and when they do get them, they want ones that are discreet.
 Hearo aims to quell the stigma of hearing loss by creating an aesthetic that represents modernity, technology, and playfulness.

 Both the ear and neck were explored as potential locations for directional sound input and haptic feedback.
 Both can work with existing hearing aids.
 Additionally, the ear clips could be a new kind of hearing aids that also provides haptic feedback.